Report Aug. 28, 2023

 - Wind and solar generation grow the most to 2050, supported by technology cost reductions (particularly for solar) and policies targeting lower CO2 emissions.

 - Natural gas grows both in and out of developed countries, where growth comes from coal-to-gas switching.
-Half of the growth among developing nations occurs in gas-producing Middle East and Africa.
+40% of the natural gas growth among developing nations occurs in gas-producing Middle East and Africa.

 - Most new nuclear generation is built in China.
 Demand is projected to decline in developed countries as some phase out nuclear generation.

 - Wind and solar grow across the globe, but penetration in 2050 varies based on natural resource quality and levels of policy support.
-Globally, wind and solar’s share of delivered electricity grows, from 11% in 2021 to almost 40% in 2050.
+Globally, wind and solar’s share of delivered electricity grows, from 10% in 2021 to 40% in 2050.

-- In 2050, wind and solar are expected to deliver around 50% or more of electricity in Europe and North America, contributing to renewables policy goals.
+- In 2050, wind and solar are expected to deliver around 50% of electricity in Europe and North America, contributing to renewables policy goals.

 - Renewables growth in Asia Pacific contributes to local air quality improvements and energy security goals.